HTGenomeAnalysisUnit/csq_selector/README.md

 Filters are applied in this order:

-1. consequences are filtered based on allowed transcripts (intersection of the custom transcripts list and transcripts from expression matrix)
+1. consequences are filtered based on allowed transcripts (intersection of the [custom transcripts list](#set-transcripts-or-regions-of-interest) and transcripts [selected based on expression values](#expression-filter))
-2. remaining consequences are filtered retaining only those more severe than the specified min_impact
+2. remaining consequences are filtered retaining only those more severe than the [specified min_impact](#min-impact-filter)
-3. the most severe filter is applied (if specified)
+3. the most severe consequence is then selected if the ["most severe" flag is active](#most-severe-filter)

-In this way it is possible to accomodate sophisticated scenarios like getting only the most severe consequence across transcripts expressed in the tissue of interest, but only is consequence is at least exonic.
+In this way, it is possible to accomodate sophisticated scenarios.
+For example one can select only the most severe consequence across transcripts expressed in the tissue of interest, but only when consequence is at least exonic.

+The use of the `--mode` option can further refine the most severe filter.
+When set to `by_gene`, the most severe consequence is selected for each gene separately.
+This is useful when a variant affects more than one gene and the user is interested in the most severe consequence for each gene.

 ## Installation